 4. Personal Conveyance Process

-Personal Conveyance is a term that appears in the regulations applied to drivers of commercial motor vehicles.
+Personal Conveyance is a term that appears in the HOS regulations applied to drivers of commercial motor vehicles.
 Commonly known as personal use, personal conveyance or PC is applied to driver logs when a driver uses the vehicle for transportation to a destination that is not part of their work responsibilities.

 The following monitoring process is repeated every five minutes: